RanggaBS/Simple-First-Person-Camera/README.md

 # Simple-First-Person-Camera

-A Bully SE mod.Simple First Person enhances immersion by providing a realistic perspective from the in-game character's point of view.
+Simple First Person Camera is a Bully Scholarship Edition game modification that enhances immersion by providing a realistic perspective from the in-game character's point of view.